 Each board should have at least 20-30 pins to look established.
 Pin your own content alongside relevant content from others to keep boards active.

-Leverage Idea Pins for reach
+Lean into video Pins for reach

 Be patient — Pinterest is a long game